VISIT OUR ART STORE ▶

 Final Notes on Fixing Watercolors

-I often get asked if I use a fixative on my watercolor paintings.
-The answer is no—and here's why.
+A common question is whether the artist uses a fixative on watercolor paintings.
+The answer is no—and here’s why.

-Other media, like pastel or charcoal, need a fixative because they're dusty and can fall off the paper.
-But watercolor is different:
+Other media, like pastel or charcoal, need a fixative because they’re dusty and can fall off the paper.
+But watercolor behaves differently:

 • It stays on the paper